jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 When the Hunter-Star fell, warm returned.
 Deer-Star came.
 I went with the foraging party.
 12 warriors, five dogs.
 We walk.
 Walk.

 We see the Giving Tree.
 No enemy there.
 No one there.
 No one waiting.
 Giving Tree looks sick.
 Leaves are few.

-No fruit.
+We see some fruit.
+Open them up.
+Ants.
+Rotten.
+There's no fruit.
 No baobabs.
 No deer feeding.

+The Giving Tree is dead!
+I hit it with my spear.
+I break the sacred branch.
+I break another.
+Then someone stops me.

+All together we kneel to the tree.
+We pray to the gods for another.

+Because there is nothing to eat here.

 Keep moving or go back?
 We need to find Giving Tree fruit or we get sick.

 We keep going.
 We follow a valley towards the Deer-Star.
 We keep walking.
 We gather roots.
 We gather reeds.
 Many baskets are still empty.
 Hunger.
 Thirst.
 11 warriors remain.
 Two dogs left.

 We keep walking.
 See new places.
+We follow the Deer-Star.

 Keep moving.
 More hunger.
 Keep moving we need food.

-We turn sideways from the Deer-Star.
+There is nothing to eat here.
+We must turn sideways from the Deer-Star.

 Keep moving.

 Find fruit.
 Can't eat.
 Where are we.
 I want to go home.
 Keep moving.
 We find some fruit.
 Enough to keep going.
 Move.
 We keep moving.
 Thirst.
 Where is river.
 Water.
 Some water.
 We must share.
 Why must I share.
+Why must I share!

 "You are not the most sick."